danielanach/bcbio-ffpe-no-normal-config/README.md

 Configuration to use [bcbio workflow](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) with the intention of obtaining somatic, germline and copy number variant calling from pre-cancer FFPE samples without matched normal.

 This configuration assumes:
-* Targeted capture library sequencing preparation (e.g. Agilent SureSelect XTHS)
+* Targeted hybridization library sequencing preparation such as Agilent XTHS
 * Paired-end sequencing
 * UMIs were used and are contained in separate fastq file
-* Samples are 'tumor/lesion' without matched normal
+* Samples are 'tumor' without matched normal

 This workflow leverages unique molecular identifiers (UMIs) for additional error correction and PCR duplicate removal.
 It also uses a population database strategy for filtering of germline variants described in the [bcbio documentation](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#cancer-variant-calling) as well as in this [benchmarking blog post](http://bcb.io/2015/03/05/cancerval/).
 This somatic variant prioritization approach is the biggest benefit of utilizing the bcbio cancer variant calling workflow.